georgepaul171/Research-Project/bpd/V3_clean/results_compare_priors/RESULTS_INTERPRETATION.md

 # Interpretation of Prior Comparison Results

-This document summarizes and interprets the results from the prior comparison experiment, as found in `compare_priors_results.json`.

 ## Overview

 Three different prior configurations were compared for the energy group in the Adaptive Prior ARD model: